wilblack/lilybot/README.md

 lilybot
 =======

-These are samples, demos, and libraries for the Mindsotrm EV3
+These are samples, demos, and libraries I use with the Mindsotrm EV3 and a Raspberry Pi with a BrickPi.

 Materials
 ---------